J.P. Crawford Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 27th in the league.
+- The 7.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 27th in MLB.

-- The Brewers have the third-ranked team ERA across all MLB pitching staffs (2.94).
+- The Brewers have a 2.94 team ERA that ranks third among all MLB pitching staffs.

-- Burnes (1-1 with a 5.19 ERA and 14 strikeouts in 17 1/3 innings pitched) makes the start for the Brewers, his fourth of the season.
+- Rea (0-0) makes the start for the Brewers, his second of the season.

-- The righty last appeared in relief on Sunday, when he tossed 2/3 innings against the San Diego Padres while giving up hits.
+- His last time out was on Friday against the San Diego Padres, when the righty threw 5 2/3 innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.